-At its February 1, 1999 meeting, the Committee determined the annual cash incentive awards to be made to the participants in the annual incentive plan.
-The awards were based on the Company's performance compared to its financial goal for 1998 as well as the participants' achievement of their individual objectives.
-The incentive awards to the Company's officers were approved by the Board of Directors on February 2, 1999.
-Mr. DeBenedictis' annual incentive compensation for 1998 was based on the Company's earnings and the Committee's assessment of Mr. DeBenedictis' individual performance.
-Mr. DeBenedictis' achievements in 1998 included increasing revenues and net income to record levels, reducing controllable operating expenses and interest costs below budget, increasing customer growth through acquisitions, improving return on equity and implementing other management initiatives intended to control costs, enhance customer satisfaction and increase shareholder value.
+At its January 31, 2000 meeting, the Committee determined the annual cash incentive awards to be made to the participants in the annual incentive plan.
+The awards were based on the Company's performance compared to its financial goal for 1999 as well as the participants' achievement of their individual objectives.
+The incentive awards to the Company's officers were approved by the Board of Directors on February 1, 2000.
+Mr. DeBenedictis' annual incentive compensation for 1999 was based on the Company's earnings and the Committee's assessment of Mr. DeBenedictis' individual performance.
+Mr. DeBenedictis' achievements in 1999 included increasing revenues and net income to record levels, reducing controllable operating expenses and interest costs below budget, increasing customer growth through acquisitions, integrating the Consumers organization and implementing other management initiatives intended to control costs, enhance customer satisfaction and increase the dividend.
 It was the Committee's assessment that Mr. DeBenedictis met all his objectives and well exceeded his objectives on earnings, growth and acquisitions.